 Translate a guide by exporting the XLIFF file, adding the translation into the file, and importing the translated file back into the guide's localization details.
 The XLIFF formats translations for any text entered into a building block apart from unstructured text in images and code blocks.
 The alt text and URL used for images is available for translation in the XLIFF.

-For example, text in a Text Block and button text is captured in the XLIFF, but text in an uploaded image is not.
+For example, text in a text block and button text is captured in the XLIFF, but text in an uploaded image isn't.
 If you have a translated version of the image hosted, you can replace the image URL in the XLIFF file, so the guide loads your translated image instead of the image added to the original Guide.

 Localized link URLs can be added in the .xliff file.
 Each button link will have its own trans-unit; the localized link URLs can be added in the <target> element for that unit.